Plain Local School District

 Plain Local School District is a public school district located in Plain Township, Stark County, Ohio, United States.
 The district educates approximately 6,100 students K–12.

 In addition to Plain Township the district also serves parts of the cities of Canton and North Canton, parts of Jackson, Lake and Nimishillen townships, and the village of Hills and Dales.
+It also includes the census-designated place of Middlebranch.

 The district operates six elementary schools, two middle schools, and one high school, GlenOak High School.